 Calcium homeostasis refers to the regulation of the concentration of calcium ions in the extracellular fluid [Ca++]ECF.
 This parameter is tightly controlled because the calcium ions have a stabilizing effect on voltage-gated ion channels.
 For instance, when [Ca++]ECF is too low (hypocalcemia), voltage-gated ion channels start opening spontaneously, causing nerve and muscle cells to become hyperactive.
 The syndrome of involuntary muscle spasms due to low [Ca++]ECF is called hypocalcemic tetany.
 Conversely, when [Ca++]ECF is too high (hypercalcemia), voltage-gated ion channels don't open as easily, and there is depressed nervous system function.
-Another problem of hypercalcemia is that calcium can combine with phosphate ions, forming deposits of calcium phosphate (stones) in blood vessels and in the kidneys.
+Another problem of hypercalcemia is that calcium can combine with phosphate ions, forming deposits of calcium phosphate (calcification and stones) in blood vessels and in the kidneys.

 The two most important hormones for maintaining calcium levels in the body are parathyroid hormone (PTH) and 1,25(OH)2D (the active form of vitamin D).
 The major regulator is PTH, which is part of a negative feedback loop to maintain [Ca++]ECF (see Humoral regulation).
 PTH secretion is stimulated by hypocalcemia, and it works through three mechanisms to increase Ca++ levels:

 PTH has two important effects on the kidney that work to increase [Ca++]ECF.
 First, it decreases the loss of Ca++ ions in the urine by stimulating Ca++ reabsorption.
 "Reabsorption" is the term used to describe the transfer of substances from the forming urine back into the ECF.
 Filtration, the first step in urine formation, is a nonspecific process, whereby water and low molecular weight substances move by bulk flow from the plasma and into the forming urine.
-Reabsorption, which is performed by the cells of the kidney tubules, allows the recovery of those useful small molecules such as sugars, amino acids, and Ca++ ions.
+Reabsorption, which is performed by the cells of the kidney tubules, allows the recovery of those useful small molecules such as glucose, amino acids, and Ca++ ions.
 As well as stimulating Ca++ reabsorption, PTH also inhibits phosphate reabsorption in the kidney.

 In kidney disease, inadequate amounts of 1,25(OH)2D are made.
 What happens is that Ca++ homeostasis is maintained at the expense of bone.
 [Ca++]ECF drops because of a lack of Ca++ absorption from the diet.
 Hypocalcemia stimulates high levels of PTH secretion; this is termed secondary hyperparathyroidism because the problem that causes the hyperparathyroidism is in the kidney, not at the parathyroid gland.
 Secondary hyperparathyroidism is treated by administering vitamin D and Ca++ supplements.
-The drug cinacalcet has recently been approved for the treatment of secondary hyperparathyroidism.
+The drug cinacalcet is approved for the treatment of secondary hyperparathyroidism.
 Cinacalcet is a calcimimetic drug that binds to the Ca++ receptor on cells in the parathyroid gland, inhibiting the secretion of PTH.